|AAMC MD-PhD Summer Undergraduate Research Programs||

 |Charles B. Rangel Graduate Fellowship||

-Provides graduate school financial support for students looking for careers in the Foreign Service.
-Particularly encourages applications from members of minority groups traditionally underrepresented in the Foreign Service, and those with financial need.
+This fellowship provides graduate school financial support for students looking for careers in the Foreign Service.

 |Charles B. Rangel Summer Enrichment||

-Summer program for undergraduates interested in exploring a career in the Foreign Service.
+This summer program is designed for undergraduates interested in exploring a career in the Foreign Service.

 The oldest and most celebrated international fellowship awards in the world,they enable students to study for two years at Oxford University.
 Each year 32 Americans are chosen for their outstanding scholarly achievements, as well as their character, commitment to others and to the common good, and for their potential for leadership in whatever domains their careers may lead.